shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

   <%= stylesheet_pack_tag 'application' %>
 ```

-Suppose, you want to use bundle splitting to minimize unnecessary javascript loaded on each page, you would put each of your components in the `packs` directory.
+Now suppose you want to use bundle splitting to minimize unnecessary javascript loaded on each page, you would put each of your components in the `packs` directory.

 ```
 app/javascript: